miniautonomous/engine_ai/README.md

 code base.
 If you would rather avoid the expenditure of purchasing one, skip this step and just install **OpenCV** which is pretty boilerplate.

-Note: We decided to set the webcam option as the default option when one clones the **engine_ai** repo.
+Please Note: We decided to set the webcam option as the default option when one clones the **engine_ai** repo.
 If you are indeed using the RealSense camera, go to line *82* of the *engine_ai.py* file and set the option to **False**.

 Right, let's install the library.
 After a few false starts, this is the recipe that worked for us.
-There are two fundamental steps: download and compile the RealSense API, and the fix a linking issue that will occur afterwards.
+There are two fundamental steps: download and compile the RealSense API, and then fix a linking issue that will occur afterwards.
 Based on **FrankCreen's** post in **RealSense** github forum, (https://github.com/IntelRealSense/librealsense/issues/6964), the critical steps we followed were